 I am a PhD candidate in the Department of Linguistics at the University of Oregon, working with Tyler Kendall in the Language Variation and Computation lab.
 My interests are sociolinguistics generally, and more specifically sociophonetics.
 Prior to my time at the University of Oregon, I received an MA in English from North Carolina State University.

 Over the past several years, I have been developing the Corpus of Regional African American Language with Tyler Kendall.
-CORAAL is the first public corpus of AAL, and is comprised of several components from different regional locales.
-Using this corpus, Shelby Arnson and I are looking at sound change in Washington, D.C. vowels.
-Additionally, I am working on two projects: word final stop weakening in African American English in Memphis, TN, Durham, NC, and Washington D.C., and, with Tyler Kendall and Valerie Fridland, analyzing the spectral dynamics of the front vowels in the Southern Vowel Shift.
+CORAAL is the first public corpus of AAL, and is comprised of several components from different regional locales, including Washington, D.C., Princeville, NC, Rochester, NY, Atlanta, GA, and Seattle, WA.
+Using CORAAL, Shelby Arnson, Tyler Kendall and I are looking at vocalic change in Washington D.C. over the twentieth century.
+Additionally, I am working on two projects: word final stop weakening in AAL in Memphis, TN, Durham, NC and Washington, D.C., as well as final fricative deletion in Southern AAL.